 - a.
 Use of on-going block or discretionary grant projects.
-Where existing LEAA projects are sufficiently consistent or show measurably for a long-term evaluation program.
-However, both the SPA and the subprogram structure for the duration of the data-gathering phase of the for data collection or other additional efforts required of the subgrantee. - b.
+Where existing LEAA projects are sufficiently consistent or show measurably different variations which fit an evaluation design, they can be used for a long-term evaluation program.
+However, both the SPA and the subgrantee for each program chosen must be willing to maintain a specific program structure for the duration of the data-gathering phase of the evaluation.
+Under this option, evaluation funds may be used to pay for data collection or other additional efforts required of the subgrantee. - b.
 Modification of existing or planned block grant or discretionary programs.
 Where existing or planned programs come close to meeting a rigorous evaluation design, discretionary funds may be used to pay for additional program elements.
 This option gives the subgrantee more incentive to participate in the evaluation effort and gives the evaluator more control over the actual operations of the projects being evaluated.
 It does not provide the most rigorous setting, however.